airnativeextensions/nativeextensions-documentation/docs/application/defaults.md

 ---

-The defaults allow you to setup some information for the user, to allow an application to customize its behavior to match a user's preferences.
+The defaults allow you to setup some information for the user, to allow an application to customize its behaviour to match a user's preferences.
 For example, units of measurement, or refresh intervals.
 This storage is very similar to the SharedObject concept, it allows you to store key-value data.